KingsSack/HootAndCompute/docs/docs/opmodes/autonomous.md

----
-title: Creating an Autonomous OpMode
+# Creating an Autonomous OpMode
-tags:
-   - getting-started
-permalink: autonomous.html
-sidebar: docs
-folder: docs
----

 ## Create the class